gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 c = acos((pow(B) + pow(A) - pow(C))/ (2 x B x A))
 ```

-Now we calculate the coordinates of point 3 shown in the image above
+Now we calculate the coordinates of joint 3 shown in the image above
 ```
 y = WCz - 0.75
 x = sqrt(pow(WCx,2) + pow(WCy,2) - 0.35)